michaelruocco/gradle-postman-runner/README.md

     // default: no environment
     environment = file('src/test/some_environment.postman_environment.json')

+    // specifies the data json to execute the collection with
+    // default: no data files
+    data = file('src/test/some_data_file.json')

     // stops entire execution on first failing test in a collection
     // default: false
     stopOnError = true